 So, what can you do about this gap?
 We recommend two simple tricks:

 First, it makes sense to try to get the most annual leave accrued possible before retiring.
 To acquire the maximum leave from your very last pay period, you need to retire on the last day of the period – usually the second Saturday.
 Simple, right?

 Second, it makes sense to reduce the time of the gap between your last paycheck and first annuity paycheck.
 Another simple solution: retire towards the end of the month, which will cut this time down to 4-5 weeks, instead of 7-8 weeks if you retire early in the month.

 Now, you can merge these two simple strategies and retire at the end of a pay period that finishes towards the back of the month.
-That means these are the best dates for federal employees to retire during the rest of 2021:

 What is your date?
 Let us know!